-- To lower the cutting head, push the cylinder lift lever forward - Continuing to push the cylinder lift lever forward will adjust the angle of the cutting head.
+- To raise the cutting head, pull back lacksquare on the cylinder lift lever. - To lower the cutting head, push the cylinder lift lever forward ★. - Continuing to push the cylinder lift lever forward will adjust the angle of the cutting head.
 This will also jack up the front of the machine for maintenance purposes.